7 Ways to Groom Your Pubic Hair, Ranked From Best to Worst

 With this in mind, we asked Dr. White to rank each hair removal method from a health and safety perspective.
 Before you grab the hot wax or your razor, remember this: Fuzz exists for a reason.
 “Our whole bodies were covered with hair at one point and now this is one of the only places where hair is left,” says Dr. White.
 “It stands to reason that evolution had a plan for that hair.”

 Experts are divided as to what that plan is.
-Some believe it’s simply extra cushioning for intercourse, while others say pubic hair traps aromas that make us more attractive to our partners, says Dr. White.
+Some believe it’s simply extra cushioning for intercourse, while others say pubic hair traps aromas that make us more attractive to our partners, notes Dr. White.
 Whatever the reason for it, if you're committed to grooming yours, here are the safest ways—and the most dangerous.

 When it comes to pubic hair removal, trimming with a pair of scissors is your safest option.
 This method won’t get rid of every last strand, but it can help restore order below the belt if you feel like things have gotten a bit wild.